-Advice to make sure you get the best from your investment.
+Expert advice to make sure you get the best from your green energy investment

 An air source heat pump cost depends on several factors.
 But with the possibility of financial support from the Renewable Heat Incentive (RHI), the prospect of switching a gas- or oil-fired boiler for an air-source heat pump (ASHP) seems enticing.
 Powered by electricity, ASHPs extract warmth from the air, and increase the temperature to supply heating and hot water.

 The cost of an air source heat pump varies.
 It depends on the size of the unit, its manufacturer, heat output and its level of performance.
 The coefficient of performance (COP) is a measure of a unit’s efficiency.
 The COP shows how much usable energy is extracted from the air compared to how much electricity is used to power the pump.

 A COP of four means that for every 1kW of electrical energy used, 4kW of heat is generated.
 The higher the ratio, the more efficient the unit and the more efficient its heat delivery.
 To compare like with like, look for the seasonally adjusted indicator of performance (SCOP).
 This shows how effective heat pumps are on an annual basis.
 It indicates the ratio of the heat output to the supply of total electrical energy over the year.

 Some models provide both heating and cooling.
 These models tend to be more expensive.
 ‘The average cost of an air source heat pump for a three-bedroom detached house is between £8,000 and £10,000,’ says Max Halliwell, heat pump specialist at Mitsubishi Electric.
 An installation that meets qualifying criteria is able to benefit from financial incentives provided by the Renewable Heat Incentive (which closes to new applications at midnight on 31 March 2022).